Balasubramanian-pg/Portfolio-Projects/Weather FOMO/Phase 1.md

 ## **Conclusion**
 Phase 1 provides a **data-backed foundation** for predictive modeling by uncovering the impact of weather on revenue.
 The next phase will leverage these insights to **forecast cancellations and demand surges** with high accuracy.

-Would you like any refinements or additional details? 😊